 The 2011-2012 school year was the first year of operation for the Kelly Creek Outdoor Adventure Program (KCOAP) which allows grade 6 and 7 students to participate in outdoor and experiential learning opportunities within the timeframe of the regular school day.
 Students in KCOAP work towards a number of certifications including Sprockids mountain bike leadership, Paddle Canada Sea Kayak Certificate, First Aid, and Introductory Winter Mountaineering.

-The First Nations Programs of School District 47 have created a number of integrated and experiential curriculum initiatives for primary classroom teachers.
+The Indigenous Education Department of School District 47 have created a number of integrated and experiential curriculum initiatives for primary classroom teachers.
 They include units on the importance of the use of Cedar, plants, and Basket weaving to first nation culture.

 F2S programs promote healthy students and healthy communities.
 Through regular meals made from local ingredients, F2S programs offer students fresh, delicious, and healthy foods.
 F2S goes to the “farm” but also beyond for its menus.
 In Powell River, we are very fortunate to live among such local abundance and a wide variety of farms and food producers who will provide F2S with meal ingredients – fruits, vegetables, fish and seafood, baked goods and other locally prepared foods.
 Those local farmers and businesses benefit economically from their participation in our F2S program.